LordofTech/vue-ooxml-parser-repo/README.md

    ```bash
    npm run dev
    ```
-   Open your browser and navigate to `http://localhost:3000` (or the specified port).
+   Open your browser and navigate to `http://localhost:5173` (or the specified port).

+ 4. run:
+    ctrl + c to halt server so you can deploy on netlife.

+ 5.  run:
+     npm run build

+ 6.  run:
+      netlify deploy

+      choose "dist" when prompted

+  7.  run:
+      netlify deploy --prod

+      choose "dist" when prompted

+  8. Then copy and paste this URL: https://vue-ooxml-parser.netlify.app/ to access the App.

-4. Testing the Application:
+9. Testing the Application:
    - Upload a `.docx` file using the file input.
    - Observe the extracted content displayed on the screen.
    - Check for any errors in the console during file upload and parsing.

-5. Deployment
+10. Deployment

 The application has been successfully deployed on Netlify.
 Here are the details: